 Firstly, how is water chlorinated?
 You might expect that it’s accomplished using chlorine, but it’s actually become quite rare to chlorinate pools using chlorine itself.
 This is because of the toxic nature of chlorine gas, which makes it tricky to store, and potentially hazardous to health if an accident were to occur.
 Instead, other chemicals which can also accomplish water chlorination are used instead.

 Chief amongst these are the hypochlorites, and some of the most commonly used are sodium hypochlorite and calcium hypochlorite.
 These compounds have an advantage over chlorine, in that they are solids at room temperature, and can be dissolved in water, making them much easier to store and use.
 Sodium hypochlorite is a compound you’ve probably come across in your household, too, as it’s a component of chlorine-based bleaches.
 It’s sold in solutions of slightly higher concentration to chlorinate swimming pools, and can also be obtained in tablet form.
 Of course, once it’s in the water, it’s at a much lower concentration than that found in bleach, so the fact that it’s found also there isn’t a concern.

 Both chlorine and hypochlorite salts react with water to produce a different compound called hypochlorous acid.
 This is a relatively weak acid, but also a strong oxidising agent, and actually largely responsible for the bactericidal effects of water chlorination.
-Exactly how it helps kill bacteria has been debated, with it thought to effect a number of factors at the bacteria cell membrane including suppressing the metabolic function of the cell, preventing its DNA replication, and stopping proteins in the cells from being able to group together.
+Exactly how it helps kill bacteria has been debated, with it thought to affect a number of factors at the bacteria cell membrane including suppressing the metabolic function of the cell, preventing its DNA replication, and stopping proteins in the cells from being able to group together.